marceloctorres/EsriCo.ArcGISRuntime.Xamarin.Forms/README.md

 ## Features
 ### UI
 - **DrawingStatusView**: Shows an activity indicator while map redraws.
-- **DrawingToolBarView**: Shows a Toolbar that enables draw points, polylines, polygons and rectangle on the map.
+- **DrawingToolBarView**: Shows a Toolbar that enables draw points, polylines, polygons and rectangles on the map.
 - **IndentifyView**: Shows a PanelView with the attributes of features tapped on the map.
-- **LegendView**: Shows a PanelView with a list of the legend of each layer of the map.
+- **LegendView**: Shows a PanelView with a list of legend of each layer of the map.
 - **LogInView**: Shows a View to get credentials to connect to a portal.
 - **ModalPanelView**: Customizable modal PanelView.
 - **NavigationBarView**: Toolbar to zoom in, zoom out or go the initial extend on the map.